RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 At the time we found Leonjza's post that helped us solve the challenge there was a important typo.
 The bit values he posted are inverted, that is, **SHORT is 0** and **LONG is 1**.

 After solving the challenge with our own script, we found that Leonjza developed a tool for this task and he mentioned it at the end of his post.
 The tool is called [oktools](https://github.com/leonjza/ooktools) and can automatically analyze the .wav file and give the same output that we managed to get, but it does automatically and fully transparent to the user.
-We did it the hard way but we leanrt quite a few things!
+We did it the hard way but we learned quite a few things!

 ![](/images/CTF/h-c0n/2020/radio1_7.png)